Scout's mom: Verdict brings healing after son's death

 As Murphy left the courthouse Wednesday, his fate sealed by a jury of his peers who deliberated for just over a day, a fast moving snow squall swept through Riverhead.
 A chill filled the December air as Murphy and his family raced to his car without commenting to reporters.

-Moments later, the snow halted and the sun peaked out ever so slightly from behind the cloud cover.
+Moments later, the snow halted and the sun peeked out ever so slightly from behind the cloud cover.

 Comments